The Egypt (Sphinx) Gallery is closed.

-Visitors to the Egyptian Lower Gallery can view one of the finest collections of Egyptian architecture on display in the United States.
-Dominating this impressive gallery is the collection’s iconic centerpiece—a thirteen-ton, red granite Sphinx of Ramesses II, 19th Dynasty, circa 1293-1185 BCE.
-Surrounding it are the gateway, columns, doorways and windows from the best preserved royal palace ever excavated in Egypt.
+Through its closing in July 2018 in preparation for new galleries, visitors to the Egypt (Sphinx) Gallery were able to view one of the finest collections of Egyptian architecture on display in the United States.
+Dominating this impressive gallery was the collection’s iconic centerpiece—a thirteen-ton, red granite Sphinx of Ramesses II, 19th Dynasty, circa 1293-1185 BCE.
+Surrounding it were the gateway, columns, doorways and windows from the best preserved royal palace ever excavated in Egypt.
 The palace was built for the New Kingdom pharaoh Merenptah (r.
 1213-1204 BCE) at the city of Memphis in Lower Egypt.
-The Penn Museum is the only museum in the world to exhibit such a significant portion of an Egyptian royal palace.
+The Penn Museum is the only museum in the world to exhibit such a significant portion of an Egyptian royal palace; in its reinstallation in the new Ancient Egypt & Nubia Galleries, the palace will be on display at full height in the upper Gallery.

-Visitors to the Lower Egyptian gallery are greeted with an enormous timeline which outlines the various dynasties which comprise the more than 3000 years of ancient Egyptian history.
-Opposite the timeline is a case dedicated to a discussion of early Egypt -- the predynastic and early dynastic periods -- when the foundations of Egyptian history, culture, language and religion were established.
-Along the wall in this area of the gallery is the partially restored black basalt stela of one of Egypt's earliest rulers, King Qa'a of the 1st Dynasty (who ruled approximately 2915-2890 BCE).
+Visitors to the Egypt (Sphinx) Gallery were greeted with an enormous timeline outlining the various dynasties which comprise the more than 3000 years of ancient Egyptian history.
+Opposite the timeline was a case dedicated to a discussion of early Egypt -- the predynastic and early dynastic periods -- when the foundations of Egyptian history, culture, language and religion were established.
+Along the wall in this area of the gallery was the partially restored black basalt stela of one of Egypt's earliest rulers, King Qa'a of the 1st Dynasty (who ruled approximately 2915-2890 BCE).
 Nearly 5000 years old, this stela supplies a rare example of the monuments erected by the earliest Egyptian kings in front of the low mud-brick structures that marked the royal burials at Abydos.
 The decoration consists of the serekh, a schematic representation of the niched façade of the palace, in which the king's name is inscribed.
 Atop the palace sits the falcon god Horus, of whom the king was believed to be a living manifestation.

-Conservators are hard at work in the enclosure at the east end of the gallery, conserving individual painted limestone blocks from the tomb chapel of Kaipure, a high-ranking official from Egypt’s Old Kingdom period (ca. 2415–2289 BCE).
-Each block will be cleaned and stabilized and then remounted with a modern support system in our new Egyptian Galleries currently being planned.
-You will be able to walk into the tomb chapel as it looked over 4,000 years ago.
+In an enclosure at the east end of the gallery, conservators stabilized individual painted limestone blocks from the tomb chapel of Kaipure, a high-ranking official from Egypt’s Old Kingdom period (ca. 2415–2289 BCE).
+Each block was cleaned and stabilized, ready to be remounted with a modern support system.
+In the new Ancient Egypt & Nubia Galleries, visitors will be able to walk into the tomb chapel as it looked over 4,000 years ago.

 The conservation of the Kaipure Chapel has been made possible through the generosity of John R. (“Rick”) Rockwell (W64, WG66, PAR), and through a grant from Antiquities Endowment Fund of the American Research Center in Egypt (ARCE).